 Led by Professor Richard Harding and Dr Katherine Bristowe, conducted by Dr Debbie Braybrook, and funded by the NIHR Research for Patient Benefit (RfPB) Programme.

-ACCESSCare C is exploring the experience of communication between health and social care professionals and LGBT+ (lesbian, gay, bisexual and/or trans) people with serious illness about sexual orientation, gender identity and gender history.
+ACCESSCare C explored the experience of communication between health and social care professionals and LGBT+ (lesbian, gay, bisexual and/or trans) people with serious illness about sexual orientation, gender identity and gender history.

-Communication experiences in relation to sexual orientation, gender history and gender identity will be explored with three participant groups:
+Communication experiences in relation to sexual orientation, gender history and gender identity were explored with three participant groups:

 - LGBT+ people with serious illness

 - Significant others of LGBT+ people with serious illness (partners, friends, biological and chosen family), and

 The findings of the interviews were used to formulate evidence-based, best practice guidelines for healthcare professionals and educators looking to practice and promote patient-centred care inclusive of LGBT+ people and their significant others.